 Kombucha is a fermented tea drink with a slightly fizzy and tangy taste and can be drunk as a good probiotic alternative to fizzy drinks, which are laden with sugar or artificial sweeteners.
-It can be made from black or green tea and uses a yeast culture, known as a “scoby” (This stands for Symbiotic Culture of Bacteria and Yeast).
-This combination converts the sugar into an acid and it is worth noting that it can also contain some alcohol as a result of the fermentation process.
-Tea, in particular Green tea is also a rich in antioxidants.
+It can be made from black or green tea and uses a yeast culture, known as a “SCOBY” (This stands for Symbiotic Culture of Bacteria and Yeast).
+This combination converts the sugar into acid and it is worth noting that it can also contain some alcohol as a result of the fermentation process.
+Tea, in particular, Green tea is also rich in antioxidants.

 This spicy fermented cabbage originates from Korea and is similar to German sauerkraut.
 It is rich in beneficial bacteria and thought to have anti-ageing properties as well as being an immune booster.
 It is important to note the high salt content and therefore it should be consumed in smaller quantities as part of a healthy balanced diet.